robdyke/dotfiles/etc/yubikey.md

 assume your SSH identity,]{style="color: rgb(255,0,0);"} which is why it is recommended to enable touch-to-authenticate as above.

-Note that GPG can injest regular SSH keys into its own store with **ssh-add**.
+Note that GPG can ingest regular SSH keys into its own store with **ssh-add**.
 However, these keys won\'t end up on the Yubikey.

 Code signing